jjabakker/GlycoPaint-History/instructions.md

 Using example file name: 240623-Exp-1-A1-3

-- Batch Sequence Nr:	A simple sequential number
+- Recording Sequence Nr:	A simple sequential number
 - Experiment Date:      	'240623' (Retrieved from the image name or specified)
 - Experiment Name:  	    '240623-Exp-1' (Retrieved from the image name or specified)
-- Experiment Nr:    	'1' (Retrieved from the image name or specified)
+- Condition Nr:      	    '1' (Retrieved from the image name or specified)
-- Experiment Seq Nr:  	'3' (Retrieved from the image name or specified)
+- Replicate Nr:     	    '3' (Retrieved from the image name or specified)
-- Image Name:       	'240623-Exp-1-A1-3' (The image name as found in the directory)
+- Recording Name:      	    '240623-Exp-1-A1-3' (The image name as found in the directory)
 - Probe:	                A user specified text string
 - Probe Type:	            A user specified text string.
 In this experiment ‘simple’ or ‘epitope’
 - Cell Type:        	    A user specified text string
 - Adjuvant:	                A user specified text string
 - Concentration:    	A user specified number

 ## Directory structure